 In the same way that being fearful of others can lead older people to isolate in their homes, fear of being scammed can lead people to shun the internet, email and other new ways of communicating and staying in touch.

-Yes, scammers are out there, and the internet provides a world of opportunity for them.
+Yes, scammers are out there, and the internet provides a world of opportunity for them and at this time of year they take advantage of people’s kindness towards others.
 But applying a bit of common sense and a healthy amount of scepticism can keep you connected and also safe from those who want to rip you off.